eemeli/yaml/docs/05_content_nodes.md

 `YAML.createNode` recursively turns objects into [collections](#collections).
 Generic objects as well as `Map` and its descendants become mappings, while arrays and other iterable objects result in sequences.
 If `wrapScalars` is undefined or `true`, it also wraps plain values in `Scalar` objects; if it is false and `value` is not an object, it will be returned directly.

 To specify the collection type, set `tag` to its identifying string, e.g. `"!!omap"`.
 Note that this requires the corresponding tag to be available based on the default options.
-To use a specific document's schema, use the wrapped method `doc.schema.createNode(value, wrapScalars, tag)`.
+To use a specific document's schema, use the Document method `createNode(value, options?)`.

 The primary purpose of this function is to enable attaching comments or other metadata to a value, or to otherwise exert more fine-grained control over the stringified output.
 To that end, you'll need to assign its return value to the `contents` of a Document (or somewhere within said contents), as the document's schema is required for YAML string output.